 Increasing the pH of the leachate from near neutral to 11 and then adding 2,000 ppm of sodium permanganate resulted in a phenol concentration of 1.4 mg/L providing a 98.2% reduction.

 For a given sample, where the specific goal is phenol reduction, how long does the chemical reaction take to oxidize the phenol?
 Well, that depends.
-Phenol oxidation can be achieved in 20-30 minutes but samples that contain complex organics can require several hours of reaction time.
+Phenol oxidation can be achieved in 20-30 minutes but samples that contain a wide range of complex organics can require several hours of reaction time.
 That means phenol reduction is going to be a batch process, requiring tankage for storage of the waste stream to allow the reaction to go to completion.